-As to Sir Francis Head's story of 10,000 men instantly making to the capital to support him, it is a sheer fabrication. † If that were true, why has a law become necessary since to suspend the trial by jury ?--Why were his family confined for two days on board a steamboat?---Why did be send us a flag of truce on Toesday, when all the force he could muster was 150 men and boys, out of a population of 20,000 in and near Toronto ?!
-The truth is, that thousands were on their way to join us on Thursday evening, that being the regular time for which the towns had been summoned; and they, on learning that we were dispersed, made a virtue of necessity, and professed that they had come to aid the tories !
+As to Sir Francis Head's story of 10,000 men instantly making to the capital to support him, it is a sheer fabrication. is If that were true, why has a law become necessary since to suspend the trial by jury?
+Why were his family confined for two days on board a steamboat?
+Why did he send us a flag of truce on Tuesday, when all the force he could muster was 150 men and boys, out of a population of 20,000 in and near to Toronto !43 The truth is, that thousands were on their way to join us on Thursday evening, that being the regular time for which the towns had been summoned; and they, on learning that we were dispersed, made a virtue of necessity, and professed that they had come to aid the tories!
 Sir Francis, in his Speech, says they were "generally speaking, without arms;" and in fact most of them had none to bring.
-That was the grand difficulty ; and would have been remedied had our movement been delayed till Thursday, as agreed on.
-Very few Militia men in Upper Canada had been entrusted with arms, and of these few the Government had endeavored, through Capt.
-Magrath and others, to deprive them previous to the outbreak.
+That was the grand difficulty; and would have been remedied had our movement been delayed till Thersday, as agreed on.- Very few Militia men in Upper Canada had been entrusted with arms, and of these few the Government had endeavored, through Captain Magrath and others, to deprive them previous to the outbreak.

-The burning of Mr. Gibson's house, stables, and out-houses, by the order and in the presence of Governor Head, § was highly disgraceful to him, and is a stain upon his reputation.
-Dr. Horne's premises was head quarters to the spies and traitors who infested our camp, and used for the purpose of the energy, but this was not the case with those of Mr. Gibson.
-Yet Government destroyed them, and carried off his cattWe admit these are rather home questions which the Councillors of His Excellency the Lieutenant Governor must answer.
+The burning of Mr. Gibson's house, stables, and outhouses, by the order and in the presence of Governor Head, 44 was highly disgraceful to him, and is a stain upon his reputation.
+Dr. Horne's premises was head quarters to the spies and traitors who invested our camp, and used for the purpose of the enemy, but this was not the case with those of Mr. Gibson.
+Yet Government destroyed them, and carried off his cattle, horses, grain, and property, and used or sold it, and kept the money.
+The moveables of hundreds of others were taken in the same way.
+Sir Francis' advisers may live to see this example followed more extensively than they desire.
+45 When the reformers destroyed the house of Dr. Horne, they